Long Term Housing

 Prices of apartments in Vienna vary highly depending on the area, size, condition and type of apartment.
 Here are some rough estimates of what you can expect:

 - 1 room apartment (20-40 m²) approx. € 400 – 550 / month

 - 2 room apartment (40 – 60 m²) approx. € 550 – 800 / month

 - 3 room apartment (60 – 80 m²) approx. € 800 – 1.100 / month

 The price of your department is also highly dependent on the district you’d live in.

 Vienna is divided into 23 districts.
 The 1st district is the city center and the most expensive area.
 The districts 2-9 are called the “inner districts” and the districts 10-23 are the “outer districts”.
 Here, you can find a rough description of the districts.
 Please note that these descriptions give you a general idea of Vienna’s districts and that there are also differences within the districts.

 You should also think about the type of accommodation you would like to find.
-Do you want to live in a shared apartment, a student’s dorm or do you prefer to get private housing or maybe even a serviced apartment?
-You can click each of the tabs above to get more information.
+Do you want to live in a shared apartment, a student’s dorm or do you prefer getting private housing or maybe even a serviced apartment?
+You can click on each of the tabs above to get more information.